-Andrew is currently studying the Diploma with the ISCP.
+Andrew is an ISCP graduate.
 He has been studying dog behaviour and working with dogs for 8 years and runs a training business in Devon, UK.
 Andrew provides the behavioural support for the R.S.P.C.A rescue centre in Exeter, is involved with the local Blue Cross, and is involved in lots of other community based projects.

 Andrew has a degree in Psychology, and before working with dogs was a human therapist, working initially in the N.H.S but then in private practice.
 Andrew provides the confidential support service for members who might be struggling with aspects of their day to day life.

 Andrew says ‘It is so important that people feel they have someone to talk to.
 It is not always easy to talk to those closest to you, and having a third party to share and confide in can often make a big difference.
 I love the fact the ISCP is one of the few organisations to offer a service like this.
 It really does feel more like a family and community than a school.’

 It is a sad fact that many professionals in the dog training and rescue world can be at risk of suffering from poor mental health, overload and sometimes breakdown.
 This is often due in part to the demands and stresses of the job we do.
 Many of us run our own business, which in itself poses many challenges and can affect our general health and mental well being.
 Trying to do the best for clients can be exhausting.
 Working in rescue can at times be emotionally draining and can lead to compassion fatigue and burnout.